tproffen/ORNLNeutronTrailer/README.md

 # Diffraction Demo

 These are the scripts needed to run the diffraction demonstration as part of the Neutron Trailer as part of the [ORNL Travelling Science Fair](https://orise.orau.gov/ornl-science-fair/).

+## Internet version

+If Internet is available, the demo can simple we run by visiting [https://tproffen.github.io/ORNLNeutronTrailer/DiffractionCamera.html]
+(https://tproffen.github.io/ORNLNeutronTrailer/DiffractionCamera.html).
+The recommended browser is [https://www.google.com/chrome/browser/desktop/index.html]
+(Chrome).
+Press `F11` for full screen mode.

+## Local Installation

-Depending on security setting and the web browser, the camera will not work when the file is loaded locally.
+In cases where Internet access is not available, the demo needs to be run locally.
+It is possible to just open `DiffractionCamera.html` in a local brower and all will work.
+However, depending on security setting and the web browser, the camera will not work when the file is loaded locally.
 If no Internet access is available, run a simple webserver by open a command prompt and running the command: